What is a friend?

 Some people seem to instinctively know how to start a conversation with anyone, in any place, be it a party, bar, health club, the checkout line, a crowded elevator, or on public transport.
 If you're not one of these lucky types, don't despair.

-Here are some easy ways to start a conversation with a stranger:
+Here are some easy ways to engage in conversation with someone new:

 - Remark on the surroundings or occasion.
 If you're at a party, for example, you could comment on the venue, the catering, or the music in a positive way.
 "I love this song," "The food's great.
 Have you tried the chicken?" or "That's a great view."